-Millienials might be right about the future of work
+Millennials at work: they might be right about the future of workplace

-The Emotive Brand based out of San Francisco suggests that “almost any company can perform better if their brand connects with people on an emotionally meaningful level.
+The Emotive Brand based out of San Francisco suggests that “almost any company can perform better if their brand connects with people on an emotionally meaningful level.”
 At Hibox, we take this “Purpose-led” approach beyond our customer messaging and into our offices as well.
-We have over 20 people on our team and it is a big challenge because we have people based in 4 different countries all collaborating towards the same goal.
+We have over 20 people on our team, which is a big challenge because we have people based in 4 different countries all collaborating towards the same goal.
 In having such a diverse and dispersed team, we make sure to ask why our potential employees are interested in helping to build and promote a collaboration platform.

 At Hibox, we have people in Argentina, Brazil, Spain, and the United States all collaborating towards the same goal.
 We are actually very fortunate in that the product that we make ourselves is our greatest enabler of collaboration.
 As a platform that combines task management with team messaging and video conferencing, we are able to manage projects and easily communicate with our team, no matter where they are based.